 |September 13||Major Bulger was promoted to lieutenant colonel.|

 The regiment lost 98 of the 115 men engaged.
-Colonel James W. Jackson and Captain Henry C. Lindsey were wounded, and Lieutenant George W. Gammell was killed.
-Seventeen men under a sergeant were all that could muster on the 18th.
+Colonel Jackson and Captain Henry C. Lindsey were wounded, and Lieutenant George W. Gammell was killed.
+All that could muster on the 18th were 17 men under a sergeant.

 Major James M. Campbell commanded the regiment.